sictweb/bti425-2020/graded-work/assign1.md

 #### Components to support the app's purpose

-As suggested by the guidance in the [HTML Forms patterns](/notes/html-forms-patterns) document and the [React web services intro](https://github.com/sictweb/bti425/tree/master/Week_04) code example, create source code files to hold components for each of the five kinds of interactions.
+As suggested by the guidance in the [HTML Form patterns](/notes/html-form-patterns) document and the [React web services intro](https://github.com/sictweb/bti425/tree/master/Week_04) code example, create source code files to hold components for each of the five kinds of interactions.

 <br>